Chapter 6 : I like my flat.

 Louis calls after me, but I just wave at him and stumble out the front door.
 The passenger side door of the car immediately pops open as I near it, so I quietly slide in and put my seatbelt on, no questions asked.

 So that’s how we go.
 For hours he drives in silence, foot heavy on the accelerator, seemingly following no directions or path.
 It’s nearly midnight by the time he finally pulls over, and I literally have no idea where we are.
 To be honest, I don’t think Ian really knows either.
-It’s some sort of random expanse of grass in the middle of nowhere with no signs of civilisation in sight.
+It’s some sort of random expanse of grass in the middle of nowhere with zero signs of civilisation.

 Ian gets out of the car and I follow suit, leaning against the cold metal of its exterior as he wanders out into the grassy field.
 His silhouette is barely visible through the darkness, but there’s just enough moonlight for me to catch sight of both of his hands tearing at his hair and running through it furiously.
 I watch silently as he wanders across the field, over and back, kicking up rocks and breathing heavily.
 How long he does this, I couldn’t tell you - five minutes, maybe ten - but it feels like ages.